AiJared/Python-RoadMap/OOP/OOP_Readme.md

 #### A Geometric Progression Class

 In a geometric progression, each value is produced by multplying the preceding value by a fixed **constant**, known as the **base** of the geometric progression.
 The starting point of a geometric progression is traditionally 1, rather than 0, because multiplying 0 by any factor results in 0.
 As an example, a geometric progression with base 2 proceeds as 1,2,4,8,16,....

+The constructor uses 2 as the default base and 1 as a default starting value, but either of those can be varied using optional parameters.